Our Departments

 All upper-level science electives are offered at the Honors level.
 Honors-level electives are single-semester courses available to juniors and seniors who meet course eligibility requirements.
 Honors electives allow students to explore a subject of interest without AT-level rigor.
 NOTE: Not all courses are offered every year.

 This one-semester course will help answer the questions: What is cancer?
 What causes cancer?
 How can we prevent cancer?
 How can we treat cancer?
 What are the barriers to equity in cancer diagnosis and treatment?
 We will cover topics including the molecular basis of tumor formation, the physiological results of tumor formation, the public health implications of epidemiological studies, current therapies, and the economics behind the development of cancer treatments.
+Students will learn through lectures, laboratory experiments including dissections, hands-on & online activities, and independent online research.
 Each student will complete a semester-long project focusing on a cancer of their choice, building on the knowledge gained throughout the course.
-Prerequisite: completion of Biology or Biology Honors
+Prerequisite: completion of Biology

 In this course, students examine climate change from an interdisciplinary perspective, focusing on its disproportionate global impact on different communities around the world.
 Students will explore the planet's systems, human impact, and how existing inequalities both shape and are impacted by the effects of climate change.
 Key topics include resource access, displacement, food insecurity, health, energy, and land rights, all viewed through the lens of environmental science, policy, social justice, economics, and public health.
 The course integrates indigenous knowledge with modern climate data.
 Students will engage with case studies, diverse perspectives, and data collection to deepen their understanding of climate change’s multifaceted effects.
 Throughout, they will reflect on their role in shaping the future of the Earth’s climate.
 Prerequisite: completion of Physics and Chemistry